Fire Emblem Awakening: Plot

-At this point, a possessed Robin from Lucina's future appears, revealing that the present timeline Robin's amnesia was caused by Grima's unsuccessful attempt to possess them.
-The future Robin then uses the power gathered for Grima's resurrection to restore its dragon form.
-In a race against time, Chrom performs the Awakening and summons Naga.
-Although Chrom now has the power to stop Grima, Naga reveals that she only has enough power to put Grima to sleep for another thousand years.
-Naga explains that the only way to truly destroy Grima is to have him destroy himself through Robin, which could come at cost of Robin's life.
-Naga tells them that Robin will only survive if their bonds with Chrom and the Shepherds are strong enough.
-In the final battle, the Shepherds manage to weaken Grima.
-Chrom, already set against the sacrifice of Robin, offers to deliver the final blow to the fell dragon.
+A possessed Robin from Lucina's future appears, revealing that the present timeline Robin's amnesia was caused by Grima's unsuccessful attempt to possess them.
+The future Robin then uses the power gathered for Grima's resurrection to restore his dragon form.
+Chrom performs the Awakening and summons Naga, who reveals that although he now has the power to stop Grima, she only has enough power to put him to sleep for another thousand years.
+She tells him that the only way to truly destroy Grima is to have Robin kill him, which would result in Robin's death as well.She adds that Robin may survive if his/her bond with Chrom and the Shepherds is strong enough.
+In the final battle, the Shepherds manage to weaken Grima and Chrom, who is opposed to the Avatar's sacrifice, offers to deliver the final blow.
 Depending on the player's final choice, the game will reach one of two different endings.
-If Chrom deals the final blow, Grima is put back to sleep for another thousand years, though Robin is left with regrets.
-If Robin deals the final blow, both them and Grima permanently die.
-Chrom and the Shepherds refuse to believe that Robin is dead, and vow to find them and bring them home.
-In a post-credits scene, Robin wakes up in a field similar to the beginning of the game, where Chrom and Lissa find them and welcome them home.
+If Chrom deals the final blow, Grima is put back to sleep for another thousand years, though the Avatar is left with regrets.
+If Robin deals the final blow, both they and Grima die.
+Despite this, Chrom and the Shepherds refuse to believe that Robin is dead, and vow to find them and bring them home.
+In a post-credits scene, Robin awakens in a field similar to the beginning of the game, where Chrom and Lissa find them and welcome them home.